andreasfor/mvp_ml_delivery-main/README.md

 ### Autoloader and storing secrets in Azure Key Vault

 Due to not having Azure admin rights (Your administrator has disabled the App registrations experience in the Azure portal), I could not use Autoloader.
 The implication of not using Autoloader is a more complex solution where I use an upsert with Merge Into instead and manually keep track of which files have been upserted earlier.
-I tried to versions of storing secrets, one where I store my secrets in a txt file and use gitignore to not push these files (a poor man's version of a key vault).
+I tried two versions of storing secrets, one where I store my secrets in a txt file and use gitignore to not push these files (a poor man's version of a key vault).
 I also tried out how to actually store secrets in a notebook called try key vault, see links in the end of this file for more information how to set it up.

 ### ETL Flow
 The DLT flow visualized as: